sabuhiabbas/unit3_2023-project/README.md

 ### Success Criteria
 1. The solution validates the input for items to rent, so the datatable is well-organized.
 2. The application features a secure login system, enabling the user to protect their data.
-3. The user is able to input various information (Customer ID, Date, Item type, Size, Item ID) relating to the rental equipment.
+3. The user can enter various information (Customer ID, Date, Item type, Size, Item ID) relating to the rental equipment.
-4. The solution affords the user the ability to effortlessly delete equipment records upon return.
+4. The user can delete an equipment records when returned.
 5. The solution hashes the signup information entered by the user when trying to sign up.
-6. The user can only sign up if the password meets the minimum password requirements.
+6. The user can see all the borrowed items in a table.

 # Criteria B: Design